jossefaz/python_test_automation/_6_mocking/README.md

 The advantage of using the `moc.Mock` class from the `unittest` module over the `monkeypatch` fixture, is the access to a bunch of useful method to assert that the **patched** function was called a number of time.
 For example :

-## The Mocking trap : making the test not testing anything !

----

-In order to avoid this effect, we should apply two principles :
-1. Write the test BEFORE the code (ideally in a TDD way)
-2. Define the behaviour under test : and DO NOT MOCK anything that is a part of this behaviour.

-In our example, the **request is NOT a part** of the behaviour (even if it looks like a part of it because it will define the return code).
-The behaviour under test is only the return statement of the login route.

 ```python

 from unittest import mock